aspose-cells/Aspose.Cells-API-References/english/go-cpp/XmlMapCollection/Add/_index.md

 ## Add function

-Add a <see cref="XmlMap"/> by the url/path of a xml/xsd file.
+Add a XmlMap by the url/path of a xml/xsd file.

 ```go